Gap in orgasms

 Discussing the orgasm gap isn’t about taking any sides, feminist or otherwise, it is simply a fact, and one that should be tackled for both genders.

-Why Is There an Orgasm Gap
+Why Is There an Orgasm Gap?

 The reasons for the gap can be tricky to pin down in some aspects, as it certainly varies in so many different circumstances.
 However, when looking deeper into the topic, some things just really start to make sense.